plainblack/ving/ving/docs/content/ving-schema.md

 The owner can be any field that contains a User ID, so in the case of the `User` schema, it can use its own id by specifying `$id`, but in another table it might be `$userId`.

 It can also contain any number of roles.
 By default there are 3 roles: `admin`, `developer`, `verifiedEmail`, but you could add more.
+Roles can be defined inside the `User` schema (`#ving/schema/schemas/User.mjs`).
+They have to be added as a [boolean prop type](boolean-props), and then also added to the `RoleOptions` at the bottom of the file.

 It can also defer to a parent object.
 So let's say you had a record called Invoice and another called LineItem.
 Each LineItem would have a parent relation to the Invoice called `invoice`.
 So you could then use `^invoice` (notice the carat) to indicate that you'd like to ask the Invoice if the User owns it, and if the answer is yes, then the LineItem will be considered to also be owned by that user.
 The carat means "look for a parent relation in the schema" and whatever comes after the carat is the name of that relation.